Katamari Damacy: Reception

 Although the game has rapidly achieved a cult following and has been praised by many reviewers, it also has its share of criticism.
 A common complaint is that the game is relatively short and repetitive—it can be completed in under ten hours, and the gameplay stays virtually the same all the way through.
-However, others, such as Electronic Gaming Monthly reviewer Mark McDonald (who gave the game 8.5 out of ten with his EGM staff), argue that the game's limitations are made up for by its strengths: "Sure, you're basically doing the same thing each mission, but Katamari's elegant controls, killer soundtrack, and wicked humor make it perfectly suited for replay."
+Others, however, such as Electronic Gaming Monthly reviewer Mark McDonald (who gave the game 8.5 out of ten with his EGM staff), argue that the game's limitations, such as having "basically ... the same" objective in each level, are made up by its strengths, like "elegant" controls, its soundtrack, and "wicked" humor.
 As a well-executed, non-traditional game, Katamari Damacy has been influential in the game development community.
 Since its release, a number of other games have been inspired by Katamari, such as The Wonderful End of the World and Donut County.